Relevant documents: 15th and 20th Reports from the Delegated Powers Committee, 11th Report from the Constitution Committee

 The noble Lord, Lord Berkeley, raised reciprocity.
 First, on the number of permits, many international agreements, such as our agreements with Ukraine and Belarus, are permit-based and agreed under the principles of reciprocity.
 In circumstances where the agreed number of permits is used up, additional permits can be provided.
 We do that on a reciprocal basis because no country wants to limit the amount of haulage carried out.
 Under a future permits scheme, we would absolutely seek reciprocity in the number of permits so that neither side is limited and we are confident that that can be achieved.
 In the first group, we discussed amendments relating to negotiation objectives being in the Bill, and the Government remain of the view that they should not be included in the Bill.

 Secondly, on fees, the arrangements for issuing and charging for permits are handled at a national level and the UK has no agreements with other countries that address the cost of their permits.
-We are not aware of any international road haulage agreement that has such an agreement.
+We are not aware of any international road haulage as said, but? arrangements that has such an agreement.
 We set our own fees for UK hauliers and other countries set their own fees, including for permits for travel to the UK.
 To give some examples, in Ireland there is a separate fee for Community licences that we do not have.
 The Netherlands charges fees for both applying for and issuing ECMT permits, whereas we currently charge only for the issue of a licence.
 Other countries’ fees can be higher or lower than the fees charged in the UK, depending what the fees choose to cover.

 Looking at equivalent charges in other countries, I mentioned the single-journey permit.
 The equivalent permit in the Netherlands costs around £4, slightly less than in the UK, but in Finland it costs £35, which is more than in the UK.
 In Norway there is no charge for permits, but it charges around £98 to issue a Community licence.
 While we charge £133 for an annual ECMT permit, it costs around £219 in Serbia, and in the Netherlands there is a fee of around £302 for applying and a further fee of around £121 for issuing the permit.
 I am afraid I have no details of some of the new EU members which the noble Lord mentioned.
 It is proving quite difficult to get hold of the details, but we will get them and consider them when setting fees.